 Politics is the worst thing that can happen to Karate at the upper level.
 The students don’t care about what’s happening in the political way.
-They just like to train hard and compete, but because the ‘higher ups’ have their political views or differences they tend to put a lot of restrictions on what the students of the of the lower rank can do, which I think is bad for Karate.Kenneth Funakoshi
+They just like to train hard and compete, but because the ‘higher-ups’ have their political views or differences they tend to put a lot of restrictions on what the students of the lower rank can do, which I think is bad for Karate.Kenneth Funakoshi

 The name Funakoshi is synonymous with Shotokan Karate.
 Kenneth Funakoshi is the fourth cousin of the legendary Gichin Funakoshi, the founder of Shotokan Karate.
 A master technician, he is one of the most respected Karate masters in the world.